FY 2015

 9:30~9:35

-Satoshi Kitamura (Principal, Kyoto University of Foreign Studies Nishi High School / Chairman, Kyoto High School Collaborative Research Council)
+Mr. Satoshi Kitamura (Principal of Kyoto Gaidaishi High School / Chairperson of the Kyoto High School Collaborative Research Council Steering Committee)

 9:35~9:45

-Hiroshi Hiromoto (Lecturer, Faculty of Industrial Sociology, Ritsumeikan University / Advisor, Kyoto High School Collaboration Promotion Office, University Consortium)
+Hiroshi Kakumoto (Lecturer, Faculty of Industrial Sociology, Ritsumeikan University / Advisor, Kyoto High School-University Collaboration Promotion Office, University Consortium)

 Special Lecture